Modified-release dosage

 Modified-release dosage and its variants are mechanisms used in tablets (pills) and capsules to dissolve a drug over time in order to be released more slowly and steadily into the bloodstream, while having the advantage of being taken at less frequent intervals than immediate-release (IR) formulations of the same drug.
 For example, orally administered extended-release morphine can enable certain chronic pain patients to take only 1–2 tablets per day, rather than needing to redose every 4–6 hours as is typical with standard-release morphine tablets.

 Most commonly it refers to time-dependent release in oral dose formulations.
 Timed release has several distinct variants such as sustained release where prolonged release is intended, pulse release, delayed release (e.g. to target different regions of the GI tract) etc. A distinction of controlled release is that it not only prolongs action, but it attempts to maintain drug levels within the therapeutic window to avoid potentially hazardous peaks in drug concentration following ingestion or injection and to maximize therapeutic efficiency.

 In addition to pills, the mechanism can also apply to capsules and injectable drug carriers (that often have an additional release function), forms of controlled release medicines include gels, implants and devices (e.g. the vaginal ring and contraceptive implant) and transdermal patches.

 Examples for cosmetic, personal care, and food science applications often centre on odour or flavour release.

 The release technology scientific and industrial community is represented by the Controlled Release Society (CRS).
 The CRS is the worldwide society for delivery science and technologies.
 CRS serves more than 1,600 members from more than 50 countries.
 Two-thirds of CRS membership is represented by industry and one-third represents academia and government.
 CRS is affiliated with the Journal of Controlled Release and Drug Delivery and Translational Research scientific journals.

-List of abbreviations

-There is no industry standard for these abbreviations, and confusion and misreading have sometimes caused prescribing errors.
-Clear handwriting is necessary.
-For some drugs with multiple formulations, putting the meaning in parentheses is advisable.
+Terminology